The Shahadah

 Distinguished Sisters in Islam, that is all for now.

-You can read this this story of Polygamy from my university until we “meet” again In Sha ALLAH.
+You can read this story of Polygamy from my university until we “meet” again In Sha ALLAH.

 Sincerely,